 If that happens, your mime type validation check will let the file pass.
 As a result, an attacker will be free to upload any kind of file that they want.

 That includes PHP files.

 In a previous post, we wrote a guide on how to upload files with cURL and PHP.

 Today, we are going to take that code and modify it to spoof the mime type:

 //The URL I am uploading to. $uploadUrl = 'http://localhost/test/upload-script.php'; //Attempting to upload a PHP file. $badFile = 'C:\wamp64\www\test\file.php'; $ch = curl_init($uploadUrl); curl_setopt($ch, CURLOPT_POST, true); curl_setopt($ch, CURLOPT_RETURNTRANSFER, true); //Set the MIME type of the PHP file to image/jpeg $badFile = new CURLFile($badFile, 'image/jpeg'); $postFields = array( 'user_file' => $badFile, ); curl_setopt($ch, CURLOPT_POSTFIELDS, $postFields); $result = curl_exec($ch); echo $result;

 In the code above, we are attempting to upload a PHP file with a fake mime type.

-On line 12, I instantiated the CURLFile object while setting the second parameter to “image/jpeg”.
+On line 12, I instantiated the CURLFile object and set the second parameter to “image/jpeg”.
 As a result, cURL will upload our PHP file with the type “image/jpeg”.

 A var_dump of the $_FILES array, showing our upload:

 Despite the fact that our uploaded file is clearly a PHP file, the mime type is showing up as “image/jpeg”.